Prince's death sets challenge to ageing Saudi royals

 As condolences came in from figures as diverse as Hamas leader Khaled Meshaal and U.N.
 Secretary-General Ban Ki-moon, King Abdullah was expected to summon the Allegiance Council, a family body he set up in 1996 to regulate the succession.

-Two council members, Prince Salman and Sultan's son and Deputy Defence Minister Prince Khaled bin Sultan, were expected to return with Sultan's body from New York on Monday night.
+Two council members, Prince Salman and Sultan's son and Deputy Defense Minister Prince Khaled bin Sultan, were expected to return with Sultan's body from New York Monday night.

 "The name (of his successor) hasn't been announced yet because this time we have a procedure called the Allegiance Council," said Jamal Khashoggi, head of a new television news channel set up by Saudi billionaire Prince Alwaleed bin Talal.